 I'll challenge that further.

 Look around you right now.
 How much technology can you see in your house or office?
 Autistic people designed much of that, came up with the ideas for much of it.
-And got paid peanuts, probably, to use a phrase.
 Look at the famous art prints on your walls.
-Many by autistic artists.
+Some by autistic artists.
 Listening to music?
 Some is by autistic musicians.
 Driving home in a vehicle, designed and built by autistic people, over a bridge designed by autistic engineers?
 You bet that bridge works.
-We built it.
+We may have built it.